235 Business Applications of Visual Inference: From eKYC to Physiognomy

 Customer onboarding (eKYC) and fraud prevention.
 The dominant legitimate use is selfie-to-document matching with liveness detection during remote account opening, standard at banks, neobanks, fintechs, crypto exchanges, gig-economy marketplaces, and telecoms (SIM registration).
 The business case is compliance (KYC/AML) plus fraud-loss reduction, and the credible academic backbone is NIST’s ongoing, public, demographic-stratified biometric evaluations.
 Vendors report large fraud-catch and manual-review-cost improvements; present these as industry claims, not peer-reviewed effect sizes.

 Age verification and estimation.
 Facial age estimation, a regression on apparent age, distinct from identification, is now a regulator-recognized “highly effective age check” under the UK Online Safety Act.
-The most transparent vendor publishes a mean absolute error around 1.1 years for ages 13 to 17 and ~2.1 years for 18 to 24, independently evaluated in NIST’s Face Analysis Technology Evaluation.
+The most transparent vendor publishes a mean absolute error around 1.1 years for ages 13 to 17 and about 2.1 years for 18 to 24, independently evaluated in NIST’s Face Analysis Technology Evaluation.
 It is defensible precisely because the output is a bounded number with a published error distribution, and because privacy-preserving deployments delete the image immediately and never link it to an identity.

 Access control, payment authentication, account recovery, returning-user re-verification.
 Face unlock, face-based payment confirmation, biometric re-authentication, and re-verifying a returning driver or gig worker are all 1:1 verification against an enrolled template, defensible when consented, tightly governed, and offered with a non-biometric fallback.